-- ETPL has, and will continue to invest in its infrastructure to add customers, reduce losses, and improve power quality, safety and reliability.
+ETPL has, and will continue to invest in its infrastructure to add customers, reduce losses, and improve power quality, safety and reliability.
 ETPL's asset management is continuing to improve as we introduce new technology, (GIS, SCADA, OMS) and access higher skilled employees.
-ETPL has done this while improving the financial metrics of the corporation. - During the past 5 years, ETPL has invested in plant and equipment consistent with the forecasted spending in EB-2012-0121.
-Furthermore ETPL has continued to invest at the approved level from its 2012 application despite the change in 2013 to IFRS Capitalization Policy that removed overhead costs from its capitalized amounts.
+ETPL has done this while improving the financial metrics of the corporation.

+commercial and industrial users, including the General Motors CAMI Automotive Assembly plant approved level from its 2012 application despite the change in 2013 to IFRS Capitalization Policy that removed overhead costs from its capitalized amounts.
 Major infrastructure improvements included the substation transformer replacements at Tavistock MS1 and Aylmer MS1 along with the removal of one municipal substation in the town of Clinton which were all well beyond their useful life.
 In additional a new breaker position has been acquired at the Hydro One owned Aylmer transformer station to service the Town of Aylmer that will allow the town to be wholly supplied by the TS to further improve reliability and minimize losses.
 Major conversion projects to bring as much of ETPL's distribution system up to 27.6 kV from 4 and 8 kV are continually being engineered and constructed to improve reliability performance, system losses and eliminate end of useful life assets which will eventually eliminate a wide array of substations with various distribution voltages creating inefficiencies within our LDC.
 These projects are critical as they will prevent massive future expenditures that ETPL would require as these aging substations begin to fail.